Medically reviewed by Drugs.com. Last updated on Mar 13, 2021.

 - Know when to call a doctor or seek emergency help

-Children who have enough coordination and understanding may use a hand-held device to measure how well they can breathe (peak flow meter).
+Children who have enough coordination and understanding might use a hand-held device to measure how well they can breathe (peak flow meter).
 A written asthma action plan can help you and your child remember what to do when peak flow measurements reach a certain level.

-The action plan may use peak flow measurements and symptoms to categorize your child's asthma into zones, such as the green zone, yellow zone and red zone.
+The action plan might use peak flow measurements and symptoms to categorize your child's asthma into zones, such as the green zone, yellow zone and red zone.
 These zones correspond to well-controlled symptoms, somewhat-controlled symptoms and poorly controlled symptoms.
 This makes tracking your child's asthma easier.

 Your child's symptoms and triggers are likely to change over time.
-You'll need to carefully observe symptoms and work with the doctor to adjust medications as needed.
+You'll need to observe symptoms and work with the doctor to adjust medications as needed.

 - Breathing techniques.
 These include structured breathing programs, such as the Buteyko breathing technique, the Papworth method and yoga breathing exercises (pranayama).